Freshly/stockpot/README.md

 ## Rails App

+## !!
+Warning !!

+**You should only enable this in environments that are **NOT** production.
+If you choose to ignore this warning, do so at your own risk!!
+Wrap the following in a check for environments with something like `Rails.env.test?`**

 Add the `Stockpot` engine to your `/config/routes.rb` file, changing the base path if you'd like to:

 ```ruby